Authored by the expert who managed and guided the team behind the South Korea Property Pack

 How will population growth and other factors impact property values in Seoul in 5 years?

-The demographic shift with the strongest influence on Seoul property demand is the aging population combined with shrinking household sizes, which increases total housing units needed even without population growth, particularly for smaller apartments and officetels near urban amenities.
+The most influential demographic shift for Seoul property demand over the next 5 years is the continued growth of single-person and two-person households, which increases the total number of units needed even without population growth, and strongly favors smaller apartments and well-located officetels near employment centers.

 We made this infographic to show you how property prices in South Korea compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.